akothen/Hydride/hexagon-benchmarks/README.md

 1) Where's `IRMutator2` (see above) ?
 2) Am I using the weights directory correctly ?
 (Mention both `HL_WEIGHTS_DIR` and how I'm moving them around)
+3) Is the runtime reported in `samples/best.txt` somehow normalized?
+If I look at `bench.txt` of the best sample (the one mentioned in `best.txt`), the time looks 1000 times smaller.
+My understanding is that the correct timing is the latter.